-Emerging data from the recent literature indicate that the quality of the immune response as opposed to its absolute magnitude is what dictates SARS-CoV-2 viral clearance and recovery and that an ineffective or non-neutralizing enhanced antibody response might actually exacerbate disease.
-The first-generation COVID-19 vaccines were developed for rapid production and deployment and were not optimized for generating cellular responses that result in effective viral clearance.
-Though early data have indicated some of these vaccines to be over 95% effective, these first-generation vaccines were primarily designed to generate a strong antibody response, and while they have been shown to provide prophylactic protection against disease, the durability of this protection is currently unclear.
-Most of these vaccines have been specifically developed to target the SARS-CoV-2 Spike (S) protein (antigen), though it is known that restricting a vaccine to a sole viral antigen creates selection pressure that can serve to facilitate the emergence of viral resistance.
-Indeed, even prior to full vaccine rollout, it has been observed that the S protein is a locus for rapid evolutionary and functional change as evidenced by the D614G, Y453F, 501Y.V2, and VUI-202012/01 mutations/deletions.
-This propensity for mutation of the S protein leads to future risk of efficacy reduction over time as these mutations accumulate.
+Emerging data from the recent literature indicate that the quality of the immune response as opposed to its absolute magnitude dictates SARS-CoV-2 viral clearance and recovery and that an ineffective or non-neutralizing enhanced antibody response can exacerbate disease.
+The first-generation COVID-19 vaccines were developed for rapid production and deployment and optimized for generating cellular responses that result in effective viral clearance.
+Though early data have indicated these vaccines to be over 95% effective, these first-generation vaccines were primarily designed to generate a strong antibody response while they have been shown to provide prophylactic protection against disease, the durability of this protection is currently uncertain.
+Some of these vaccines have been specifically developed to target the SARS-CoV-2 Spike (S) protein (antigen), though it is important to note that restricting a vaccine to a sole viral antigen creates selection pressure that can serve to facilitate the emergence of viral resistance.
+Even prior to full vaccine rollout, it has been observed that the S protein is a locus for rapid evolutionary and functional changes, evidenced by the D614G, Y453F, 501Y.V2, and VUI-202012/01 mutations/deletions.
+This propensity for mutation of the S protein may pose a future risk of efficacy reduction over time as these mutations accumulate.